rsocket/rsocket/Protocol.md

 1. [Connection-Oriented](https://en.wikipedia.org/wiki/Connection-oriented_communication) and preservation of frame ordering.
 Frame A sent before Frame B must arrive in source order. i.e. if Frame A is sent by the same source as Frame B, then Frame A will always arrive before Frame B. No assumptions about ordering across sources is assumed.
 1. [FCS](https://en.wikipedia.org/wiki/Frame_check_sequence) is assumed to be in use either at the transport protocol or at each MAC layer hop.
 But no protection against malicious corruption is assumed.

 An implementation MAY "close" a transport connection due to protocol processing.
-When this occurs, it is assumed that that connection will have no further frames sent and all frames will be ignored.
+When this occurs, it is assumed that the connection will have no further frames sent and all frames will be ignored.

 ReactiveSocket as specified here has been designed for and tested with TCP, WebSocket, and Aeron as transport protocols.